ovh/depc/docs/index.rst

 - **Graph Dependency** : We use the *Neo4j* database to manage the nodes and their relationships (we already handle several million of nodes in our OVH internal instance).
-DepC provides some API calls and WebUI to easily request a node and its relations.
+DepC provides some API calls and WebUI to easily request a node and its relationships.
-- **QoS Computation** : DepC can compute a QoS for all nodes in the Graph, but of course we must tell it how to do this.
+- **QoS Computation** : DepC can compute a QoS for all nodes in the Graph, but of course we have to explain how we do it.
 We created :ref:`different methods
   <queries>` for that : some nodes will use the raw data stored in TimeSeries
   databases (for example a ``server`` node having a probe), other nodes will use their parents QoS to compute their own one.
-Finally the QoS can be displayed in Grafana or in the DepC WebUI (this last allows some cool features, like display the worst nodes or even the root cause of a bad QoS).
+Finally the QoS can be displayed in Grafana or in the DepC WebUI (this last one allows some cool features, like display the worst nodes or even the root cause of a bad QoS).
-- **Scalability** : *Apache Kafka* is used to receive :ref:`payload <kafka>` and forward them to Neo4j, adding the wanted scalabily and high-availability management.
+- **Scalability** : *Apache Kafka* is used to receive :ref:`payloads <kafka>` and forward them to Neo4j, adding the wanted scalabily and high-availability management.
 Then *Apache Airflow* is responsible to automate the QoS computation, so DepC can benefit from its executors feature (Celery,